silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 Note that you cannot combine this with other operators such as `==`.

-For more nuanced check you can use the `!` operator.
+For more nuanced conditions you can use the `!=` operator.

 ```ss
 <% if $MyDinner != "quiche" %>